albertjseo/albertjseo/README.md

 # Hi 👋, I'm Albert J. Seo

-I'm a research scientist/engineer who is interested in exploring computational biology.
-I have 4+ years of experience in an immunology research lab; this experience has helped me develop a passionate, mature, and responsible approach for biomedical research in a technology advancing setting.
+I'm a research scientist/engineer who is interested in exploring computational biology and data analytics.
+I have 4+ years of experience working in a research environment; these experiences have helped me develop a passionate, mature, and responsible approach for biomedical research and the power of data in a technology advancing setting.
 ##
 🎓 M.Eng Bioengineering (2022 - TBD)
 ##